YourLemonCrush/name-checker/README.md

-# name-checker
+# Crush
-check that name
+Crush that name